subhamb123/sel-embeddeddebugger/sprint_report_2.md

     This took more time than anticipated to complete.
  * Integrate stack reading and decoding https://github.com/WSUCptSCapstone-F23-S24/sel-embeddeddebugger/issues/36 We could not start this early enough to finish for this sprint, as it required sufficient progress from the previous issues before starting.
+ * Merge Documents into one https://github.com/WSUCptSCapstone-F23-S24/sel-embeddeddebugger/issues/21
+    This has just been low priority, especially as it will be continue to be added to over the project's life.

 ## Code Files for Review